 Table of Contents here.

-June 16, 2022 – After Hopper had unexpectedly hung up on Charlize, he understood that Ingrid and Olympia had been wrong.
+June 16, 2022 – After Hopper had unexpectedly ended the call with Charlize, he understood that Ingrid and Olympia had been wrong.
 He did not know what to say to her.
 However, after meeting his late father’s lover Gerty, he felt fortified enough to call Charlize again.

 “Yes, dear?” she answered as if he had not just hung up on her.

 “I’m thinking about an old friend named Rudy,” he said.
 He thought this might be a promising opener.

 Hopper was thinking about his Stuyvesant classmate Rudy because he was walking by Lenox Hill Hospital.

 Rudy was the closest thing Hopper had to a best friend when he was a teenager.
 After high school, Rudy had gone to college on the West Coast, but he and Hopper reunited during academic breaks in New York.
 The summer that Hopper worked for his mother’s agents Leo and Molly, he and Rudy were playing one-on-one basketball on a Saturday afternoon in St. Catherine’s Park at East 68th Street and First Avenue.
 Rudy crossed over his dribble, gaining a half-step advantage on Hopper as he drove to the basket for a layup.
 In attempting to recover on defense, Hopper inadvertently stepped on Rudy’s foot, tripping him and sending Rudy to the pavement.
 A gash opened up above his left eye that immediately began to bleed profusely.

 “But it’s my favorite shirt,” Hopper whined.
 It was an old Ramones t-shirt that he had purloined from his father.